An elementary proof of the local Kronecker-Weber theorem: Some facts about local number fields

 \section{Some facts about local number fields}

 Let us first fix some notation.
-We call finite extensions of $\Q_p$ \emph{local number fields}.
-For a finite local number field $L$, we denote by $\O_L$ its ring of integers, by $\M_L$ the unique maximal ideal of $\O_L$, and by $\overline{L} = \O_L/\M_L$ its residue field.
-Moreover, we take $v_L$ to mean the unique extension of the $p$-adic valuation $v_p$ to $L$.
-Finally, for an extension $L/F$ of local number fields of degree $n$, we denote by $e = e(L/F)$ and $f = f(L/F)$ the ramification index and inertia degree of the extension, respectively.
+We call finite extensions of $\IQ_p$ \emph{local number fields} or \emph{$p$-adic fields}.
+For a $p$-adic field $F$, we denote by $v_F$ (or simply $v$ when the field is clear from context) the unique extension of the $p$-adic valuation $v_p$ to $F$.
+We write $\Oo_F$ for the ring of integers of $F$, $\Mm_F$ for its unique maximal ideal, and $\overline{F}$ for its residue field $\Oo_F / \Mm_F$.

-We remind the reader of the fundamental equality $n =ef$ (cf.~\cite{Guillot18}, Theorem 2.38;~\cite{Neukirch99}, II.
-6.8).
-What is more, there exists an intermediate field $L_0$, called the \emph{inertia subfield} of $L$, with the property that for any intermediate field $F \subseteq K \subseteq L$, the extension $K/F$ is unramified if and only if $K \subseteq L_0$ (cf.~\cite{Guillot18}, Corollary 2.43).
+For an extension $L/F$ of local number fields of degree $n$, we denote by $e = e(L/F)$ and $f = f(L/F)$ the \emph{ramification index} and \emph{inertia degree} of the extension $L/F$, respectively.
+We recall the fundamental equality $n = ef$ (cf.~\cite[Theorem~2.38]{Guillot18}, \cite[II.~6.8]{Neukirch99}).
+More precisely, there exists an intermediate field $L_0$, called the \emph{inertia subfield} of $L$, with the property that for any intermediate field $F \subseteq K \subseteq L$, the extension $K/F$ is unramified if and only if $K \subseteq L_0$ (cf.~\cite[Corollary~2.43]{Guillot18}).

-We shall also remind the reader that we have very explicit descriptions for the cyclotomic extensions of $\Q_p$ (cf.~\cite{Guillot18}, Propositions 2.46 and 2.48) as summarized in the next lemma.
-Here and in the remaining text, we let $C_n$, $\mu_n$, and $\zeta_{n}$ denote the cyclic group of order $n$, the group of $n$th roots of unity, and a primitive $n$th root of unity, respectively.